-This is the story of the reclamation of the former Middelzee ‘Middle Sea’ in the Netherlands.
-A shallow inland sea that used to cut present-day province of Friesland into two.
-Separating the shires Westrachia (present-day Westergo) and Austrachia (present-day Oostergo) from each other.
-Hence the name Middle Sea.
+This is the story of the reclamation of the former Middelzee in the Netherlands.
+The Middle Sea was a shallow inland sea that used to cut present-day province Friesland into two.
+Separating from each other the ancient pagi ‘districts’ Westrachia, present-day Westergo, and Austrachia, present-day Oostergo.
+Hence its name Middelzee ‘middle-sea’.
 It was a process of centuries to heal this scar.
 And, after the salt water of the sea had been driven out, immigrants poured in.
-The relevant and current mind-boggling and hot-debated question is: have these settlers integrated into society?
+The relevant and current mind-boggling, hot-debated question is: have these settlers integrated into society?

 The time you only could hear the seagulls cry.